 SELECT * FROM 'members' WHERE 'membership_number' NOT in (1,2,3);

 The given query will fetch records whose membership number is not 1,2 or 3.

 Equal to, less than, not equal to, are a few comparison operators that can be used with the WHERE clause.

 SELECT * FROM 'members' WHERE 'gender' = 'female';

 The given query will fetch all records whose gender is equal to the female.
 This is a common operator that can be used frequently as per the requirement.

 Here, you can fetch records whose value is greater than the given value.
 For example, you want to fetch records where payment paid is greater than 2000.
 For this purpose, you can use the following query.

 SELECT * FROM 'payments' WHERE 'amount_paid' > 2000;

-It will quickly show a list of payment that is above 2000 and easy to analyze by anyone.
+It will quickly show a list of payments that is above 2000 and easy to analyze by anyone.
 In this way, you can save your time where you don’t have to analyze the whole table, but a few entries can work great for you.

-Once you have gone through all the topics, it is the time to practice certain problems and enhance your skillset.
+Once you have gone through all the topics, it is the time to practice certain problems and enhance your skill set.
 For this purpose, you can join the SQL certification course with JanBask Training and get certified with us.
 We help you in becoming a valuable IT resource for whom getting jobs with attractive salary packages is easier.
 All the Best!